luzhoutao/Digital-image-processing/01-two algorithm for resizing the image/README.md

 # Two algorithms for resizing the image:
 Problem: given a specific pixel in the resized image, determine its intensity.
 If it has no exact corresponding pixel in the original image, try to estimate it.
-  Proposed solution:
+<br/>Proposed solution:
   1. Duplication of nearest pixel
     >to assign every pixel in the new location by replicating the value of its nearest neighbor.